MehaRima/webpage/README.md

 **FreeCodeCamp**- Information Security and Quality Assurance
 ------

-Project Personal Library

-1) ADD YOUR MongoDB connection string to .env without quotes as db `example: DB=mongodb://admin:pass@1234.mlab.com:1234/fccpersonallib`
+Project Stock Price Checker

-2) SET NODE_ENV to `test` without quotes
+1) SET NODE_ENV to `test` without quotes and set DB to your mongo connection string
-3) You need to create all routes within `routes/api.js`
+2) Complete the project in `routes/api.js` or by creating a handler/controller
-4) You will add any security features to `server.js`
+3) You will add any security features to `server.js`
-5) You will create all of the functional tests in `tests/2_functional-tests.js`
+4) You will create all of the functional tests in `tests/2_functional-tests.js`